lorenzopelanda/geo-analysis/README.md

 # GreenTo

-GreenTo is a Python package designed for analyzing geographic data, including OpenStreetMap (OSM) and Copernicus data and GHS-POP data.
-This package provides tools for downloading, processing, and visualizing geographic data to help with urban planning, environmental analysis, and more.
+GreenTo is a Python library designed for analyzing geographic data, including OpenStreetMap (OSM), Copernicus data and Global Human Settlement Population (GHS-POP) data.
+This library provides tools for downloading, processing, and visualizing geographic data to help with urban planning, environmental analysis, specifically for green areas.

 ## Installation

-To install the Geo-Analysis package, follow these steps:
+To install the GreenTo package, follow these steps:

 1. Clone the repository:
     ```sh